3 Best Ways to Backup Your iPhone Messages

 TouchCopy performs this type of backup.

-• Locked Backup: a backup of a large group of files which are stored in a locked file.
+• Locked Backup: A backup of a large group of files which are stored in a locked file.
 This backup can be used to restore your data on a device.

-iTunes and iCloud perform this kind of backup.
+iTunes, Apple Devices and iCloud perform this kind of backup.

 If you want full access to your saved messages, you'll need to use a trusted third-party app like TouchCopy.
-This is the perfect way to save text messages on iPhone without iCloud or iTunes.
+This is the perfect way to backup text messages on iPhone without iCloud or iTunes.

 Selecting messages in TouchCopy: